cap-js/docs/guides/databases-postgres.md

            path: db/changelog/v2/model.sql
 ```

-Don't forget to store the CSN file, which corresponds to this schema version:
+Finally, store the CSN file, which corresponds to this schema version:

 ```sh
 cds deploy --model-only --dry > srv/src/main/resources/db/changelog/v2/model.csn
 ```

-If you now start the application, Liquibase will execute all change sets, which have not yet been deployed to the database.
+If you now start the application, Liquibase executes all change sets, which haven't yet been deployed to the database.

-For further schema versions repeat step ②.
+For further schema versions, repeat step ②.

 ## Migration { .impl .node }